idubrov/MinecraftMod/docs/ProjectPlan.md

 ### Feature Requests and Ideas
 - Add to readme mining sulfur ore with nether tools
 - Banana gives speed-1, not 3.
 Fix amplifier in the code
+- Electric armor gives effect level 2 - fix in readme
+- Electric armor - wrong items description in the table of effects
+- Electric armor - wrong effect tooltips
+- Smithing table in armor trim preview doesn't show trim
+- Don't waste teleportation device if there is no stones

 - (video) Migrate to MC 1.21.5 - blocks, armour, recipies, items, custom items, consumables.